 - Avoid using a pressure cooker.
 The extremely high temperature and pressure will denature the protein and can destroy other nutrients in the legumes.

-- Be sure to skim and discard the scum that may appear after beans are first brought to a boil.
+- Be sure to skim and discard the scum that appears.
+This occurs after the beans begin to a boil.
 Lower the heat and simmer.
 Do NOT boil beans.
 This will cause them to become tougher and more difficult to digest.

 - Do NOT add salt to the cooking water as it will toughen the beans.